Notting Hill Genesis: Genesis Housing Association

 Genesis Housing Association, known until May 2011 as Genesis Housing Group Ltd, was one of the largest developer housing associations in London.
 It was formed through the amalgamation of Paddington Churches Housing Association, Pathmeads and Springboard housing associations.
-In 2017 they announced they will be merging with Notting Hill Housing to form Notting Hill Genesis.
+In 2017 they announced they would be merging with Notting Hill Housing to form Notting Hill Genesis.
 The merger was completed in April 2018.

 Genesis Housing Association managed around 33,000 homes across London and the south east, providing services to tens of thousands of people.
 It was formed by a merger in May 2011 of PCHA, Pathmeads and Springboard housing associations.
 They had for some years been managed as a corporate group, Genesis Housing Group.
 The group also includes Genesis Community, a charitable foundation, and Genesishomes which provides shared ownership properties.

 PCHA was founded over 40 years earlier as Paddington Churches Housing Association, and managed more than 11,500 homes.

 Pathmeads was formed in 2001 as a rescue vehicle for West Hampstead Housing Association, which had overextended its temporary housing operation.
 In 2011 it had over 21,000 managed homes.

 Springboard provided management services to around 6,000 homes and another rescued association, St Matthew Housing.
 Eastwards Trust was also a subsidiary of Springboard.

 Management

 Neil Hadden was appointed as Chief Executive in 2009.
-He succeeded Mr Anu Vedi CBE, who had led the group for ten years, through its growth from 10,000 to over 38,000 homes.
+He succeeded Anu Vedi, who had led the group for ten years, through its growth from 10,000 to over 38,000 homes.

-The current Chairman of the Board of Trustees is Dipesh Shah OBE, who has had a diverse executive career in the energy sector.
+The current Chairman of the Board of Trustees is Dipesh Shah, who has had a diverse executive career in the energy sector.
 He replaced Charles Gurassa in 2017.